 How a Hierarchical Schematic Layout Can Help You

 A hierarchical schematic enables you to see system level functions of the design from the top sheet, and then descend down into those functional areas through the individual block symbols.
 This is an invaluable organizational tool for your schematic that will help engineering, test, and field technicians.
-Additionally, a hierarchical schematic schematic design process provides the following benefits:
+Additionally, a hierarchical schematic provides the following benefits:

 Hierarchy reduces the workload for identical blocks of circuitry.
 You no longer need to create eight identical channels of circuitry for an eight channel design.
 With hierarchy you can now create one schematic of channel circuitry, and place eight block symbols that point to the same channel design.
 The schematic editor will rename nets and references to avoid conflicts.

 Hierarchy encourages team design.
-With the ability to easily add block symbols that point to different schematic capture designs, multiple engineers can work on separate areas of the design.
+With the ability to easily add block symbols that point to different schematic designs, multiple engineers can work on separate areas of the design.
 This enables the concurrent development of the power supply design along with the master processor design.
 When the design team is ready, the power supply block symbol is added to the main design.

 Hierarchy enables design reuse.
-You can store separate designs, such as the power supply, externally so that they are ready to be added to any new design concepts that requires them.
+You can store separate designs, such as the power supply, externally so that they are ready to be added to any new design that requires them.
 Manage these separate designs in the same way that you would manage a library of different schematic parts.